 Melrose was at the Baby Grand (Harlem) in October and November 1949, along with Big Al Sears and the recently-formed Jive Bombers.

 She was part of the January 1950 show at Gamby's (Baltimore), along with dancer/MC Eddie Crawford.
 On March 10, she was in a "mammoth" benefit show, for the Claremont Community Center, held at P.S.
 55 in the Bronx.
 Among others appearing were W.C.
 Handy, Nipsey Russell, Eddie "Lockjaw" Davis, Blue Lu Elliot, Frank Culley, Willie Bryant, and the James Quintet.
-(Actually, it sounds pretty "mammoth" after all.)
+(Actually, it does sound pretty "mammoth".)

-By October 1953, she'd given up singing and was a secretary.
-In August 1954, she'd become the switchboard operator at the Hotel Theresa in Harlem, while singing at local venues on weekends.
+By October 1953, she was a secretary; in August 1954, she'd become the switchboard operator at the Hotel Theresa in Harlem, while singing at local venues on weekends.
 She was due to open her new act in Montreal on December 15, 1954, but I don't know if it ever happened.

 Her last known recordings were "Ain't Gonna Waste No Tears On You"/"Life Is Too Short".
 They were released, probably early in 1955, on Cadillac, a New York label, owned by Jerry Harris and Graham Prince.
 On these, she's backed up by a group called the Middletones, about which nothing is known.

 The rest is silence.
-Somewhere along the way, she married John Williams, Jr. (March 13, 1908 to Oct 23, 1998), but because it's a fairly common name, I'm not sure who he was.
+Sometime in 1956, she married John Williams in Manhattan, but because it's a fairly common name, I'm not sure who he was.
 There were some musicians (piano, baritone sax, bass) with that name and there's one in the 1940 New York census who's listed as an "entertainer"; it could be any of those, or none of them.

 The last mention of Melrose in print (other than some 1950s Manhattan phone books) was in the November 10, 1985 issue of the Ocala Star-Banner.
 It said that Melrose Colbert Williams "now of New York City" was a guest of a former high school classmate ("Class of '37").
 "Melrose was showered with gifts and they had fun re-hashing their high school experiences."
 A couple of her old teachers, and even her former principal showed up.
 (She'd graduated nearly 50 years before; how old were these people?)
 While clearly someone chosen to be remembered, she had totally given up her stage career and was now an adult reading teacher.